codewithyashsoni/Tribute-page/README.md

-# Tribute-page
+# Albert Einstein Tribute Page
-This project is a tribute page dedicated to the life and legacy of Albert Einstein, one of the most influential physicists in history.
-The page provides a brief overview of his life, achievements, and contributions to science, along with an aesthetically pleasing design built using HTML and CSS.
+This project is a heartfelt tribute to Albert Einstein, one of the greatest minds in human history.
+The page highlights the life, achievements, and enduring legacy of the renowned physicist who transformed our understanding of the universe.
+Designed with simplicity and elegance, the page reflects Einstein's spirit of curiosity and innovation.

+Through this project, I aimed to create an informative and visually appealing web page using only HTML and CSS, showcasing my web development skills while honoring an extraordinary figure in science.

+## Features
+- Responsive Design: The page is optimized to look good on various devices.
+- Clean Layout: Focused on presenting content clearly and attractively.
+- Biography Section: Includes a brief overview of Einstein's life and major accomplishments.
+- Quotes Section: Features some of Albert Einstein's most inspirational quotes.
+- Image Gallery: Includes images related to Albert Einstein and his work.

+## Tech Stack
+- HTML: For structuring the content of the page.
+- CSS: For styling and enhancing the visual appeal of the page.